Orthodox-64/CureConnect/README.md

 ## Get Started Today

-Join thousands of satisfied users who have made CureConnect their preferred healthcare platform.
+Join, thousands of satisfied users who have made CureConnect their preferred healthcare platform.
 Sign up now and take the first step towards convenient, efficient, and quality healthcare.

 ---

 © 2025 CureConnect.
 All rights reserved.